At Google I/O 2026, Google turned Search into its most important AI platform.

 And the most striking part is that Google is saying so openly.

-During the keynote, Liz Reid — VP of Search — explained that search is evolving from a model based on individual queries to an experience much closer to a continuous conversation.
-In parallel, Sundar Pichai reinforced the concept by speaking of an “agentic era” — a new phase in which Gemini, Search, and AI agents will work continuously in the background to help users complete tasks, monitor information, synthesize data, and make decisions.
+During the keynote, Liz Reid, VP of Search, explained that search is evolving from a model based on individual queries to an experience much closer to a continuous conversation.
+Sundar Pichai added the piece of the “agentic era,” the phase in which Gemini, Search, and AI agents will work in the background to help users complete tasks, monitor information, synthesize data, and make decisions.

-Looking at all the announcements together, the sense is that Google has definitively accepted a reality the market had been intuiting for months: the future of Search will no longer be keyword + SERP, but conversation, context, multimodality, AI agents, and continuous personalization.
+Taken together, all these announcements say one thing: Google has accepted a reality the market had been sensing for months.
+The future of Search is less and less keyword plus SERP, and more and more conversation, context, multimodality, AI agents, continuous personalization.

 By the numbers: the scale of Google’s AI transformation